GovernmentConspiracy/Legitimate-Auction/README.md

 # Tom's Totally Market Exchange
-Dicord bot as an auction house for Aeronautica, a remastered roblox game of Wingz World V.
+Discord bot as an auction house for Aeronautica, a remastered roblox game of Wingz World V.
-Made by @GovernmentConspiracy using node.js and discord.js.
+Built using node.js and discord.js.